top of page

 Research interests

 The composition of natural ecosystems and the processes which maintain these systems form a central interest of mine.
 For this reason, I pursued a degree in Zoology with a special interest in Ornithology and Ecology.
-My Honours and Masters degrees focused on avian landscape ecology, specifically assessing how anthropogenic landscape transformation affected forest bird assemblages.
-Avian population dynamics and their responses to disturbances in complex natural systems such as forest, woodlands, deserts etc. fascinate me.
-However, overtime it became apparent that in order to understand the functioning of natural systems, multi-disciplinary approaches are fundamentally important.
-By pursuing a PhD in physiological responses and adaptions to changes in climatic conditions across landscapes I am attempting to develop a platform from which I can make improved and strengthened inferences pertaining to how bird assemblages will be shaped by the inevitable changes within the landscapes and habitats in which they reside.
+My Honours and Masters degrees’ focused on avian landscape ecology, specifically assessing how anthropogenic landscape transformation affected forest bird assemblages.
+Avian population dynamics and their responses to disturbances in complex natural systems such as forests, woodlands, deserts etc. fascinate me.
+However, over time it became apparent that in order to understand the functioning of natural systems, multi-disciplinary approaches are fundamentally important.
+As such, I pursued a PhD in physiology, specifically, adaptive thermoregulation driven by past and current climatic variability across landscapes.
+I developed several approaches to quantify and make predictions about how bird assemblages will be shaped by anthropogenically driven changes within systems.
+I also shed light on previously unknown patterns around maximal body temperature which may influence endothermic vulnerability to climatic changes.
+My current research now aims to improve our understanding around mechanisms which allow for hyperthermic tolerance to extreme heat exposure with emphasis on molecular biology and heat shock protein synthesis.

 Marc